yifanwu/diel/notes/notebook.md

 Need to think about how we are capturing the contextual knowledge and how to pass that around.

+It's also not clear how we should encode the information --- casting the information seems to lose stuff, and the best is be able to reflect --- it seems like most parts of the notebook should know where the others come from.

 ## Features

 **high light difference**